Jericho leadership team

 Reach Mark at mark@jerichopartnership.org

-Lisa Siedlecki, Co-Executive Director
+Lisa Siedlecki, Director of DEVELOPMENT

 Lisa joined the Jericho team July 2016 as Director of Communications.
 She was named Director of Marketing & Communications in January 2018, Director of Community Engagement in September 2020 and Co-Executive Director in 2022, reflecting her responsibilities and oversight of Jericho’s development, marketing & communications, event planning, volunteer coordination, as well as oversight of our food pantry.
+On January 1, 2025, Lisa scaled back to part-time and serves as Director of Development.

 Reach Lisa at lisa@jerichopartnership.org